geode-sdk/docs/getting-started/what-next.md

 # What next?

-You should now be set on your journey to develope GD mods!
+You should now be set on your journey to develop GD mods!
 If you are completely new to GD modding, a good place to start is [the Handbook](/handbook/chap0), which covers all of the basics of creating a Hello World.

 ## Geode Features